About Bastion configuration settings

 Instances and host scaling

 An instance is an optimized Azure VM that is created when you configure Azure Bastion.
 It's fully managed by Azure and runs all of the processes needed for Azure Bastion.
 An instance is also referred to as a scale unit.
 You connect to client VMs via an Azure Bastion instance.
 When you configure Azure Bastion using the Basic SKU, two instances are created.
-If you use the Standard SKU, you can specify the number of instances (with a minimum of two instances).
+If you use the Standard SKU or higher, you can specify the number of instances (with a minimum of two instances).
 This is called host scaling.

 Each instance can support 20 concurrent RDP connections and 40 concurrent SSH connections for medium workloads (see Azure subscription limits and quotas for more information).
 The number of connections per instances depends on what actions you're taking when connected to the client VM.
 For example, if you're doing something data intensive, it creates a larger load for the instance to process.
 Once the concurrent sessions are exceeded, another scale unit (instance) is required.